 Your first steps:

-Where there are no health issues consider their ‘equipment’ and any possible environmental reasons for their reluctance.
-With our dog it is usually weather, being tired or the dark.
-For other dogs this could be anxiety of traffic, people, dogs or other fears.
-Refusal to walk could also be a physical discomfort, a new lead or collar feels strange for example.
+When you have ruled out health issues, consider their ‘equipment’ and any possible environmental reasons for their reluctance.
+With our dog it is usually weather, being too tired, or the dark.
+For other dogs this could be anxiety related to traffic, people, dogs or other fears.
+Refusal to walk could also be a physical discomfort.
+A new lead or collar that feels strange for example.

 Top-tips to encourage movement:

-So, if there is no physical reason for your dog’s refusal to walk, here are some ideas to try to encourage movement.
+So, if there is no physical or health reason for your dog’s refusal to walk, here are some ideas to try to encourage movement.
 They are all based on positive training and have been the most successful strategies for us to date, gleaned from trainers, friends and research.
 Please do bear in mind that these are not ‘cure-all’ and we are not experts.
 At times we don’t succeed and simply listen to his signals and leave him be.
-You can also check out this fantastic resource over at heelboyheel.com that gives you some top tips on walking your dog correctly.
+You may wish to check out this resource at heelboyheel.com that gives you some tips on walking your dog

-Our boys most definitely walk better and appear calmer when we use a two point harness.
-Our favourite dog harnesses, not just for whippets, here.
-Once your dog becomes comfortable on a harness you may find it enjoys it so much it begins to pull.
-It’s recommended that you opt for a no-pull harnesses when it comes to walking powerful breeds such as Whippets to discourage any sudden jerks on your lead.
+Our boys most definitely walk better and appear calmer when we use a two point harness as opposed to a collar around their neck.
+Our favourite dog harnesses (not just for whippets) here.
+Once your dog becomes comfortable on a harness, you may find it enjoys it so much it begins to pull.
+It’s recommended that you opt for a no-pull harnesses when it comes to walking powerful breeds to discourage any sudden jerks on your lead.

 The silly voice: